syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Getting-Started.md

    ~~~
    {:.prettyprint }

-   > Note: Engine is a class that is defined as a "property" in Essential Calculate._
+   N> Engine is a class that is defined as a "property" in Essential Calculate._

    Essential Calculate is now deployed in your WPF application.